 Braeburn

 "Brae" for short.
-He's a Dutch shepherd from a very reputable breeder - Vrijheid Kennels.
+He was a Dutch shepherd from a very reputable breeder - Vrijheid Kennels.
 Brae launched into my life full of pizazz.
 When I met him at his breeder's house, he was around 8 weeks of age and he was already dragging fully loaded backpacks across the ground with his mouth.
 I knew I was in for it.
-Brae is a classic 'working line dog' in that he is always ready, always 110% there.
+Brae was a classic 'working line dog' in that he was always ready, always 110% there.
 He was actually very hard to live with for the first year because he did not settle, no matter how much exercise he got.
 Imagine being a professional trainer, spending 3-4 hours a day on training/exercise/socialization with an infant puppy, and that puppy STILL refusing to take a nap unless he was physically crated.
-That's Brae.
+That was Brae.

-As a trainer, Brae is perfect for me.
-He is my go-to dog for group classes and helping with reactive dog clients.
-When he is on the job, he is completely stable and focused on me.
+As a trainer, Brae was perfect for me.
+He was my go-to dog for group classes and helping with reactive dog clients.
+When he was on the job, he was completely stable and focused on me.
 Off the job...
-He is a bit neurotic, a bit too pushy, a bit too... everything!
+He was a bit neurotic, a bit too pushy, a bit too... everything!
 But I say that with complete love and adoration.
-Brae is the best example of how training with a dog and living with a dog can be two separate things.
-And also how "high drive dogs" can be extremely well trained yet still require constant vigilance in life.
-Brae is the kind of dog who still wants to play fetch after a 16 mile bike ride.
-He will wake from a dead sleep if I chuckle during a movie, and think that something exciting is about to happen.
+Brae was the best example of how training with a dog and living with a dog can be two separate things, and also how "high drive dogs" can be extremely well trained yet still require constant vigilance in life.
+Brae was the kind of dog who still wanted to play fetch after a 16 mile bike ride.
+He would wake from a dead sleep if I chuckled during a movie, thinking that something exciting was about to happen.

-Brae is a special dog, a once-in-a-lifetime dog.
-He is completely in tune with me and devoted.
-I love all of my dogs equally but I trust Brae like I trust no other.
-I am endlessly grateful to his breeder for giving me a dog that exceeds my personal and professional expectations.
+Brae was a special dog, a once-in-a-lifetime dog.
+I love all of my dogs equally but I trusted Brae like I trust no other.
+I am endlessly grateful to his breeder for giving me a dog that exceeded my personal and professional expectations.
+Sadly, Brae passed away suddenly from mesenteric volvulus, a rare medical condition.
+I was with him till the very end, and he will always be a part of me.